 We started the new year in tier 4, which meant birding was restricted to Etherley Moor and being able to drive to local patches (socially distanced).
 By the 3rd January I had seen a total of 42 different species of birds.
 Best included Kingfisher (1) and Dipper (1) at The Batts and Willow Tit (2) at Escomb.
 Redwing (4), Fieldfare (20+), Greylag Geese (200+), Canada Goose (2) and Greenfinch (1) were amongst the usual birds at Etherley Moor.

-Four days into 2021 and we find ourselves in tier 5 (full lockdown), which means birding is restricted to Etherley Moor and walking to local patches for exercise purposes (socially distanced).
+Four days into 2021 and we found ourselves in full lockdown, which means birding is restricted to Etherley Moor and walking to local patches for exercise purposes (socially distanced).

 Spent all week working from home with the only addition to the Etherley Moor list being Goldfinch (2).
 A walk around Escomb on Sunday (10th) was very nice, seeing a few good birds and lifting my mood a little.
 Tawny Owl (1), Nuthatch (1), Treecreeper (1), Teal (3 over), Kingfisher (1), Mistle Thrush (1), Song Thrush (4), Redwing (10+), Goldcrest (1) and Grey Wagtail (1) were the best birds seen during the 2hr walk.